madzdns/clusterlet/README.md

     void result(SyncFuture syncFeature);
 }
 ```
-Clusterlet calls the `callBack` method of this callback for every receiving message
+Clusterlet calls the `callBack` method for every receiving message
-and acts based on the return value updates its indexing database and informs the
+and acts based on the return value.
+Updates its indexing database and informs the
 sending member about the result.
 It is obvious that a value of `true` means ok and
 `false` mean failure.
-Following is simplest `ISyncCallback` implementation ever!
+Following is the simplest `ISyncCallback` implementation ever!

 ```java
 private static class SyncCallback implements ISyncCallback {